-Certain Plan investments totaling \$0.2 million at December 31, 2010 and 2009 are shares of mutual funds managed by the Trustee, as defined by the Plan.
-Investments managed by the Trustee qualify as party-in-interest transactions.
+Certain Plan investments totaling \$0 and \$0.4 million at December 31, 2013 and 2012, respectively, are shares of mutual funds managed by the Trustee, as defined by the Plan.
+Investments managed by the Trustee qualify as party-in-interest transactions, and all plan expenses were paid to parties-in-interest.
 In addition, the Plan invests in the common stock fund of the Company.
-At December 31, 2010 and 2009, the Plan held 179,159 and 213,348 shares of common stock of the Company, respectively, which represented less than 1% of the outstanding shares of the Company at those dates.
+At December 31, 2013 and 2012, the Plan held 0.1 million shares of common stock of the Company, which represented less than 1% of the outstanding shares of the Company at those dates.
 Additionally, the Plan holds notes receivable in the form of participant loans and such transactions qualify as party-in-interest transactions.